People follow people they trust.

-I’ve found trust develops over time and experience, as we witness trustworthy behavior.
-Honestly, it’s a delicate balance, because while the leader needs to be strong, independent and confident, a trusted leader must be approachable, inclusive and humble.
+I’ve found trust develops over time and experience – as we witness trustworthy behavior.
+Honestly, as a leader, I’ve felt a delicate tension in maintaining trust.
+People look for a leader to be strong, independent and confident.
+Yet, we trust people who are approachable, inclusive and humble.

 Here are 7 ways to gain and keep trust as a leader: